jef278/Projects_analysis/README.md

 For the test data use a fixed K2 of 121

 ![image](https://github.com/user-attachments/assets/ba2f4919-21d8-4f81-9ff2-d5ffd1c32d7f)

+##2A FCS Modelling - single and multi component
+Assumes a single triplet state, no bunching.

 ## 3 MEMFCS - using maximum entropy methods for fitting